nolauren/nyuad24-computingculture/README.md

 # nyuad24-computingculture
 Computing Culture: An Introduction to Applied Methods in Data and Cultural Heritage for NYUAD WIDH 2024.
 January 2024.

+This course is an introduction to creating, organizing, and analyzing data to pose, develop, and answer questions guided by humanistic inquiry.
+In this workshop, you will get a sense of how to leverage computational methods to explore cultural heritage.
+You will learn how to approach data and integrate data-driven methods into cultural heritage research.
+You will also develop time-saving strategies for creating and organizing data, while exploring new methods of analysis.
+The workshop builds a solid foundation for future research by introducing a range of useful tools, methods, and concepts for managing, organizing, cleaning, and processing data in digital humanities projects.
+Sessions will cover information organization, data modeling, data quality and cleaning, and workflows.
+Participants will be introduced to cultural heritage data from a selection of real-world projects, and these datasets will serve as case studies for tools introduced in the course.
+The course may be of interest to humanities researchers, librarians, archivists, cultural heritage specialists, information professionals, and advanced graduate students.